 Once you've done this, you're ready to think about the protagonists in the conflict, and how the landscape might impact on them.
 Drawing a picture showing these groups, and even a proto-map, is often useful now, as we populate our story (I love maps!).

 2. Put the pieces on the board

 If you think about what you've just done as setting up the game board, the next step is to lay out the pieces.
 Societies are not amorphous blobs: they are made up of people who are all trying to do their best to survive and perpetuate themselves and those they care about.
 Start with the basics:

 - How do people live here?
-Where does the food come?
+Where does the food come from?
 What about cloth, timber, metal?
-What flora and fauna are present and integrated into the society?
+What flora and fauna are present and integrated into society?
 How technologically advanced are the people here?

 - What races are present?
 How much migration is there from other places?
 How integrated are the migrants?
 How do the locals regard the migrants and vice versa?
 What languages are spoken, and by whom?

 - What social classes are present, and how do they interact?
 What creates and sustains their division (e.g. if there are a few very wealthy and many poor, how do the wealthy preserve that wealth and prevent insurrection)?
 How do the leaders gain, preserve and relinquish power?
 How do other potential leaders view the current leaders?